 Reconvene with your group this afternoon for lunch at a local restaurant, followed by a tour of one of Porto's famous port wine cellars, where you will enjoy a tasting of the city’s namesake vintage.

 After your final Port Talk on Lisbon this evening, toast to your discoveries with your fellow travelers with a farewell cocktail, followed by your Captain's Farewell dinner.

-After breakfast, you’ll disembark in Lisbon before beginning a panoramic tour that includes Belem, the historic neighborhood overlooking the harbor, as well as two UNESCO World Heritage Sites dating from the early 16th century, Belem Tower and Jeronimos Monastery—the latter of which is where Vasco de Gama prayed for success before sailing to India, and where he was later laid to rest.
+After breakfast, you’ll disembark in Lisbon before beginning a panoramic tour that includes Belem, the historic neighborhood overlooking the harbor, as well as a UNESCO World Heritage Site dating from the early 16th century—Jeronimos Monastery, where Vasco de Gama prayed for success before sailing to India, and where he was later laid to rest.
 De Gama is among the heroes immortalized in the Monument to the Discoveries, the massive stone sculpture depicting 33 legendary Portuguese explorers and artists, including Magellan and Henry the Navigator.

 After breakfast, depart for Sintra, a village situated within a fairy-tale landscape of lush forests, turreted palaces, and castle ruins.
 Here, you'll visit the 14th-century Royal Palace, often the summer residence of the royal family.
 With its two dominating conical kitchen chimneys, it contains some of the oldest tiles in Portugal.
 Its central courtyard and many of its architectural details reflect its Moorish origin, though it was further embellished and restored in Spanish style during the 19th century, when it was the favorite getaway for the nation's rulers.
 You'll see why well-traveled English poet Lord Byron described the “palaces and gardens rising from the rocks” of Sintra as “the most beautiful in Europe.”